tweag/cooked-validators/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to _Cooked Validators_.
+Thank you for considering to contribute to _Cooked Validators_.
 Bug reports, feature requests and pull requests are all most welcome!

 ## Short links to important resources